Nick Bobetsky on Chappell Roan’s rise and why artistry is ‘a human matter – not a business matter’.

 What I will say is that she had gone through experiences that weren’t advantageous to a young artist finding themselves.

-I am just generally really supportive in helping her find her way, rather than shifting direction with my or anyone else’s agenda.
+I am just generally really supportive in helping artists find their way, rather than shifting their direction according to my or anyone else’s agenda.

 I don’t pretend to ever know where it’s going to go [for any artist], I just support their personal and creative journey, and their artistry.
 I’d like to think that that’s what resonated with her, because I don’t think she had that.